Ohio man accused of threatening to attack Jewish community center

 DAYTON GUNMAN SHOT 26 PEOPLE IN 32 SECONDS BEFORE POLICE KILLED HIM, OFFICIALS SAY

-New Middletown Police Chief Vincent D'Egidio said a video posted to Instagram last month showing a man shooting a semi-automatic rifle with sirens and screams in the background, in a post that indicated a threat to the JCC of Youngstown, WKBN-TV reported.
+New Middletown Police Chief Vincent D'Egidio said a video posted to Instagram last month showing a man shooting a semi-automatic rifle with sirens and screams in the background, with a caption and tag that indicated a threat to the JCC of Youngstown, WKBN-TV reported.

 Investigators later linked the Instagram account to Reardon, the news station added.